whatsapp

 A1 grade (highest level non-flammable)

-Rock wool is superior and suitable for high-rise buildings.
+Rock wool is superior

 Water absorption rate / water repellency rate